Dennmak/Dennmak.github.io/_posts/2025-04-27-configuring-pat.md

 ## It's CLI Time

 This next step may be a bit much but do your best to follow along!
-We're going to be assigning IP's to routers, devices, and configuring NAT overload aka PAT.
+We're going to be assigning IP's to routers, devices, and configuring NAT overload aka PAT with the CLI terminal.

 Input this information into your CLI box to add an IP address.